Greatest NBA Draft steals in Houston Rockets history

 Alongside players like Rudy Tomjanovich and Calvin Murphy, Newlin helped create a solid core for the Rockets in the 70s.
 Newlin was never really a star but when a team drafts a player in the second round (24th overall), they aren’t really expecting to get a star.

 Regardless, the 6-foot-4 shooting guard gave Houston eight solid seasons including a career-best 18.6 points, 5.6 assists, and 4.1 rebounds per game during the 1975-76 season.

 3. Stu Lantz

-Back when the Rockets were in San Diego, the franchise drafted a 6-foot-3 point guard out of the University of Nebraska in the third round (23rd overall).
-Stu Lantz only played four season for the Rockets which prevents him from being higher on this list but in those four years, Lantz developed into a great second option beside Elvin Hayes.
+Back when the team was in San Diego, the Rockets drafted a 6-foot-3 point guard out of the University of Nebraska in the third round (23rd overall).
+Stu Lantz only played four seasons for the Rockets which prevents him from being higher on this list but in those four years, Lantz developed into a great second option besides Elvin Hayes.

 2. Cuttino Mobley